Stay Ahead of Tax Law Changes: Learn about the One Big Beautiful Bill

 • Expand expired business credits like the Work Opportunity Tax Credit and New Markets Credit

-📣 Final Thoughts: What Should You Do?
+📣 Final Thoughts: What Should You Do for Big Beautiful Bill Act?

 While this bill is not yet law, it gives strong insight into the legislative priorities of Congress in 2025.